SINGROUP/MechAFM/README.md

     coulomb: Defines whether coulomb interactions are on or off. (default: off)

-    tip_dummy_coulomb: Defines whether Coulomb interaction between tip particle and dummy particle is on or off. (default: off)
+    tip_dummy_coulomb: Defines whether Coulomb interaction between tip atom and dummy atom is on or off. (default: off)

     use_external_potential: Defines whether the tip atom interacts with an external electrostatic potential.
-Works only for rigid systems with coulomb off. (default: off)
+Works only for rigid systems with coulomb off.
+The external potential is assumed to be periodic. (default: off)

     e_potential_file: The file from which the electrostatic (Hartree) potential is read if use_external_potential is on.
 Only cube files supported at the moment.